ryukirisame/learnSystemDesign/caching.md

     - With randomized expiry: Each item expires at 60 ± random(0–10s) → some expire at 55s, some at 63s, some at 68s.
 - Effect: Expirations are spread out over time, hence preventing simultaneous recomputations.

+# Cache Penetration
+- A client requests for nonexistent data.
+Every request will miss from cache and hit the DB.

+## Solutions
+- Null Caching: If DB returns null data, cache null with short TTL.
+- Bloom Filters.

 # Caching Strategies